CongducPham/PRIMA-Intel-IrriS/PCBs/README.md

-PCBs
+PCB v2
 ----

-The PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose.
+This PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose.
 Beware that A4 and A5 (which are usually SDA and SCL pin of the I2C bus) are not connected on the PCB.
 If you need to use them, use these 2 pins from the Arduino board itself.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/ProMini-RFM95W-top.png" width="300">